God gave you will power, concentration, faith, reason, and common sense to help yourself in your bodily or mental afflictions.

 What to eat and drink, how, when, where, with what attitude.
 Yogananda advocated a simple vegetarian diet but was not opposed to eating meat if necessary.
 He talks of becoming a “proper-eatarian,” meaning non-fanatical and balanced for your own particular lifestyle and physical needs.

 Not too much, not too little; your age and physical abilities are taken into account.
 His primary focus involves system he developed called the Energization Exercises.
 He also recommended yoga postures, for those able to practice them, and doing at least 30 minutes of aerobic exercise (walking, running, sports) every day.

 Removing those bad habits and addictions which are destructive to good health, especially alcohol and drugs, but also mental and emotional toxins, such as anger and fear.
 Dynamic habit-changing techniques are offered.

 “The greater the will, the greater the flow of energy.”
 This saying is at the core of all Yogananda teaches about good health.
-Through the principles of energy control and the specific Energization Exercise techniques, a strong state of will power is developed and all disease is “astro-electrocuted,” as he put it.
-Energy control and breath control or pranayama is essential.
+Through the principles of energy control and the specific Energization Exercise techniques, a strong state of willpower is developed and all disease is “astro-electrocuted,” as he put it.
+Energy control and breath control or pranayama are essential.
 Energy heals!

 Positive Attitudes, Affirmations, and Visualizations

 When we are filled with the “poison” of negative attitudes, no medicine or any other approach to healing can be truly effective.
-When negative attitudes are changed to positive attitudes, an environment id created within us which allows healing to take place naturally.
-To affirm good health with increasing will power and to mentally visualize a healthy body is an essential part of Yogananda’s healing techniques.
+When negative attitudes are changed to positive attitudes, an environment is created within us which allows healing to take place naturally.
+To affirm good health with increasing willpower and to mentally visualize a healthy body is an essential part of Yogananda’s healing techniques.